Our People

 The Rev. Dr. Cameron Partridge

 Cameron Partridge was called to St. Aidan’s in 2016.
-Originally from the Bay Area, he lived in Massachusetts for about twenty years, was ordained in 2004/2005 and completed his Th.D. in 2008.
-He has served in parish, campus ministry, and divinity school settings, including teaching undergrads and divinity school students.
-A theologian by training, Cameron is one of several openly transgender clergy and lay people who have contributed to wider, ongoing conversations in Christian contexts about gender, sexuality, and embodiment.
-He has a passion for theological and spiritual formation, social justice advocacy, worship with both ancient and contemporary elements, vocational discernment, and communities where families of all kinds are embraced and people are transformed.
-He and his spouse Kateri have two children (10 and 13), 3 cats, and a rabbit.
+Originally from the Bay Area, he was ordained in Massachusetts in 2004/2005 and completed his Th.D. in 2008.
+He has served in undergraduate, divinity school, and parish contexts over the course of his twenty years in ordained ministry, while also contributing to wider theological conversations about gender, sexuality, and embodiment as an openly transgender man.
+He is passionate about theological and spiritual formation, social justice advocacy, worship with both ancient and contemporary elements, vocational discernment, and communities where families of all kinds are embraced and people are transformed.
+He and his spouse Kateri have two children, 3 cats, and a rabbit.
 Cameron loves reading SciFi/Fantasy and memoirs, cooking and baking (especially pies), hiking with his family, listening to music, and the Muppets.

 The Ven.
 Margaret Dyer-Chamberlain has served as the Archdeacon for the Diocese of California and is the associate vice provost for administration in Student Affairs at Stanford University where she leads finance, IT support, human resources, and facilities on behalf of the division.